Kristina01111000/Drws_site/README.md

 - asked my mom to try the quiz to see if it makes any sense
 - figure out when the next meeting is
 - ask him if he wants me to comment onthe videos as they are posted
+- he wants people on GH automatically after joining the patreon